 The regimental badge for some years had been "Britannia".
 It is believed that this distinction goes back to the 9th's service in

 Spain and Portugal in 1704 but its use as a regimental badge was only sanctioned by Royal authority on 30 July 1799.

 During the Napoleonic wars the Regiment was at the forefront of the fighting and gained the nick names of the “The Fighting Ninth” or the “Holy Boys”.
 The latter nickname apparently resulted from the Spanish and Portuguese peoples mistaking the Britannia badge on the soldier's crossbelts for the Virgin Mary .

-The 1st Battalion of the Ninth were awarded the following battle honours: Rolica, Vimiero, Corunna, Busaco, Salamanca, Vittoria, San Sebastian, Nive and Peninsula, they also fought at numerous smaller engagements.
+The 1st Battalion of the Ninth were awarded the following battle honours: Rolica, Vimiero, Corunna, Busaco, Salamanca, Vittoria, San Sebastian, Nive and Peninsula.
+They also fought at numerous smaller engagements and were part of the force sent to Walcheren in the Low Countries.
 The 2nd Battalion were awarded the battle honours of Vimiero and Barossa.

 After the Battle of Corunna members of the 9th undertook the melancholy task of digging a grave for Lt Gen Sir John Moore, the British Commander, who had died of the wounds he sustained during the Battle.